 As much as we love our garden, we’re often frustrated that many gardening products are tailored to people with much larger plots.
 For instance, even when we buy the smallest packet of seeds available, it’s often more than our small-scale garden can use.
-Although you can always save the extra seeds for next year, sometimes one packet is enough to last several years, and not all types of seeds can be stored that long.
+Although you can always save the extra seeds for next year, sometimes one packet is enough to last several years, and you can’t store all seeds that long.

-Seedlings or cuttings from plants can also be exchanged.
+You can also exchange seedlings or cuttings from plants.
 Some gardeners even dig up unwanted plants from their yards to offer to others who can use them.

 - Local Gatherings.
-The most common type of seed exchange is an informal gathering of neighbors with a common interest in gardening.
-One benefit of this type of exchange is that all the seeds are likely to be crops that work well in your local microclimate — the specific growing conditions in your area.
+This type of seed swap is an informal gathering of neighbors with a common interest in gardening.
+One benefit of a local exchange is that all the seeds are likely to be crops that work well in your microclimate — the specific growing conditions in your area.
 If your next-door neighbors always have a flourishing garden, you can try out some of their crops in your own yard.

 - Save Money.
-A single packet of vegetable seeds costs anywhere from $1 to $7.
-If your garden contains around 30 different crops, as ours does, that adds up to between $30 and $210 a year.
-If you can get just half your garden seeds by trading with other gardeners, you can save $15 to $105 each gardening season.
+A single packet of vegetable seeds can cost anywhere from $1 to $10.
+If your garden contains around 25 different crops, as ours does, that adds up to between $25 and $250 a year.
+If you can get just half your garden seeds by trading with other gardeners, you can save $7 to $125 each gardening season.